alexs2112/TerminalHero/README.md

   - Prevents pseudo save-scumming by finishing each encounter and returning to tavern to full heal before coming back
 - Only show the big dungeon entrance notification the very first time that dungeon is entered
 - A Bloodstone Pouch that allows the party to full-heal during dungeons.
 This can increase in size over time.
 You unlock the pouch the first time you get a companion.
+- Make the dungeon exit an actual feature instead of a funny "walk this way to leave" thing

 **World**
 - Draw the world like how dungeons are drawn, instead of using tiles